 Above: National Forest Campground Near Blue Mesa Reservoir, Colorado

 “A truck camper is an almost magical tool and a blank canvas of potential that allows its owners to create the mobile lifestyle they want.”

 A truck camper can be a typical RV that goes from campground to campground with tourist traps in between.
 A truck camper can be rock climbing wilderness crossing overland vehicle that only touches pavement for food and fuel.
 A truck camper can be a beach bum that lives in the sand and casts its summers away fishing with friends.

 In Truck Camper Magazine, we often state that a truck camper can, “Go Anywhere, Camp Anywhere, and Tow Anything”, but that merely hints at the possibilities.
-A truck camper is an almost magical tool, a blank canvas of potential, that allows its owner to create the mobile lifestyle they want.
+A truck camper is an almost magical tool and a blank canvas of potential that allows its owners to create the mobile lifestyle they want.

 Think about what’s important to you in your life.
 For many of us, that means family, friends, our health, hobbies, traveling, adventure, and doing everything we can to live our lives to the fullest.

 Now look at that list through the lens of truck camping.
 There is no better way to visit friends and family than in a truck camper.
 The act of going truck camping gets you off the couch, away from the television, and into a more active and heathy lifestyle.
 On the road, hobbies take on new and exciting dimensions from fishing to hunting, to stopping in that antique store you just saw, to meeting others who share your passion from coast to coast.
 Traveling and adventure are built into truck camping.
 Everything important is on the menu.
 You just need the vision and courage to order it, and go.